Ahlfors-regular conformal dimension and energies of graph maps: Topological dynamics

 The proof of the following lemma is straightforward. \begin{lemma}[Properties of size for paths] The notion of size for paths (with $A$ the interval) satisfies the following properties. \begin{enumerate}[start=0] \item Well-defined: $\size(\gamma)$ is independent of which lift of~$\gamma$ to~$\wt X$ you take. \item Bounded by length: when $\gamma\co I \to X$ is rectifiable, $\size(\gamma) \leq \ell(\gamma)$. \item Invariance under lifts: if $p\co X \to Y$ is a covering map, $Y$~is a length space, $X$~is equipped with the lifted metric, $\gamma\co I \to Y$ is a path, and $\wt \gamma\colon I \to X$ is a lift of $\gamma$ under~$p$, then $\size(\wt \gamma) = \size(\gamma)$. \item Sub-additive under path composition: $\size(\gamma_1 * \gamma_2) \leq \size(\gamma_1)+\size(\gamma_2)$. \item Shortening: If $f \co X \to Y$ is $\lambda$-Lipschitz and $\gamma \co I \to X$ is a path in~$X$, then $\size(f \circ \gamma) \le \lambda\cdot \size(\gamma)$. \end{enumerate} \end{lemma} As a result of point~\eqref{item:size-bound-length}, we will prefer to give statements with hypotheses on the \emph{size} of paths and construct paths with bounds on \emph{length}, even if we don't necessarily need the length bounds for our applications.

-Another central feature of our development is the following. \begin{definition} For $X$ a locally simply-connected length space, $A$ an auxiliary space, and $H \co I \times A \to X$ a homotopy of maps from~$A$ to~$X$, a \emph{trace} of $H$ is a path of the form $t \mapsto H(t,a)$ for fixed $a \in A$.
+Another central feature of our development is the following. \begin{definition} For $X$ a locally simply-connected length space, $A$ an auxiliary space---now not necessarily simply-connected---and $H \co I \times A \to X$ a homotopy of maps from~$A$ to~$X$, a \emph{trace} of $H$ is a path of the form $t \mapsto H(t,a)$ for fixed $a \in A$.
 The \emph{trace size} of~$H$ is the maximum size of a trace:

 If two maps $f,g \co A \to X$ are homotopic by a homotopy of trace size at most~$K$, then we write $f \sim_K g$. \end{definition}

 For a homotopy $H\co I \times I \to X$ between two paths $\gamma_0$ and $\gamma_1$, be careful to distinguish between its \emph{size} and \emph{trace size}.
 For instance, if $H$ has bounded size, then the $\gamma_i$ must also have bounded size, while two paths that are very long can still have a homotopy of bounded trace size.